jercle/azgo/README.md

 GLOBAL AZURE DEVOPS FLAGS
   -o, --organization=<value>  (required) Organization to use for Azure DevOps related commands
-                              NOTE: Can also be set using AZGO_DEVOPS_ORG environment variable
+                              NOTE: Can also be set using AZGO_DEVOPS_ORG environment variable --subscriptionId=<value>    Subscription ID to use.
+                              If not supplied, will use current active Azure CLI subscription.
+                              Configurable with "azgo config devops defaultSub" command.

 GLOBAL FLAGS
   --debug  Testing only.
 Returns CLI config and, and some other debug info